 - Did the person face any recent significant incidents in life, such as a death or divorce in the family?

 If the GP feels that a person may have ADHD, they usually first recommend a "watchful waiting" period, which lasts about 10 weeks.
-In this period, it is observed whether or not the medical issues and symptoms improve, become worse or stay the same.
+In this period, it is observed whether the medical issues and symptoms improve, become worse or stay the same.

 For adults with the symptoms of ADHD, the GP may suggest an assessment if: